mdn/serviceworker-cookbook/request-sync/README.md

 # Request sync
-This recipe illustrates how to use a service worker to impersonate a remote server when connection is not reliable.
+This recipe illustrates how to use a service worker to impersonate a remote server only while offline.
 This false server delays any request to the network until the connection is restored, at that moment, the Service Worker synchronizes with the server.

 ## Difficulty
-Intermediate
+Advanced

 ## Use case
 As a web app developer, I want to provide functionality when network is not reachable, synchronizing with the server once the network is available again.